OZI-Project/docs/api/test-policy.rst

 Scope of testing
 ----------------

-Our testing covers functional and non-functional areas as described in our [strategy](test-strategy.md).
+Our testing covers functional and non-functional areas as described in our `strategy <test-strategy.rst>`_.

 Who tests
 ---------